How to Find Your Passion in Life

 Step 3: Pay Attention to Your Anger

-Nehemiah wept over Jerusalem's broken walls.
-That grief became his calling.
-Moses saw his people suffering and could not look away.
-That burden became his mission.
+Nehemiah wept over Jerusalem's broken walls; that grief became his calling.
+Moses saw his people suffering and could not look away; that burden became his mission.
+Your anger can be a compass.

 Step 4: Notice What You Consume